WASP-21

-The survey in 2012 have failed to find any stellar companions to WASP-21.
+A survey in 2012 failed to find any stellar companions to WASP-21.

 Naming

 In 2019 the WASP-21 system was chosen as part of the NameExoWorlds campaign organised by the International Astronomical Union, which assigned each country a star and planet to be named.
 WASP-21 was assigned to Bulgaria.
 The winning proposal named the star Tangra after a deity worshipped by the early Bulgars, and the planet Bendida after a deity worshipped by the Thracians.

-Planetary System
+Planetary system

-In 2010 WASP-21 was discovered to host a hot Jupiter type planet by the Wide Angle Search for Planets (WASP). and confirmed by radial velocity by the WASP team in 2010.
+In 2010 WASP-21 was discovered to host a hot Jupiter type planet by the Wide Angle Search for Planets (WASP), confirmed by radial velocity by the WASP team in 2010.

-Transit-timing variation analysis in 2015 did not find an additional planets in the system.
+Transit-timing variation analysis in 2015 did not find any additional planets in the system.

-In 2020, spectroscopic analysis has found the WASP-21 b atmosphere is mostly cloudless and contains sodium.
+In 2020, spectroscopic analysis found that the WASP-21b atmosphere is mostly cloudless and contains sodium.